 Marcus was raised in a foodie home, his dad being both an Italian chef and an entrepreneur, and this inspired his love for cooking and desire to own his own business.
 Roasting coffee and cooking go hand in hand – both require a good palate, a sensitive nose, and a considerable dose of intuition.
 Coffee roasting is a creative outlet for Marcus and he feels lucky to support his family doing something he enjoys, especially after having the will to live driven from him by the corporate world.

 Jenni’s passion is for people and their stories.
 If she could have her own way, she’d be living in another country, learning about others and doing something helpful.
 Through better coffee buying practices, Modest Coffee supports global coffee growing communities by buying coffees that make a difference.
 If Jenni can’t travel to those countries, at least she can make a small difference with Modest.
 Always fond of math, problem solving, and organization, Jenni runs a tight ship and keeps everything square.

 Marcus and Jenni reside in an old Victorian home that they are restoring in the awesome city of Aurora, IL.
-They have 3 girls, 3 black cats, and 2 dogs whom you sometimes see featured on Modest Coffee’s social media accounts.
+They have 3 girls, too many cats, and 2 patient dogs whom you sometimes see featured on Modest Coffee’s social media accounts.
 They love to create, to learn, to tinker.
 They’re always up for an adventure or hanging out with their favorite pals.
 People say they have boundless energy but really they’re just working hard now so they can relax later.
 Although, an endless supply of coffee helps.